Frequently Asked Questions

 A. Boston Biomass plc stack is 45m high (although the original plan for this facility had consent for a 65m stack).

-The Facility’s highest structures will be the gasification plant exhaust stack and the two proposed Lightweight Aggregates plant stacks which are each anticipated to be approximately 70m.
+The Facility’s highest structures will be the exhaust stacks for each of the three EfW lines and the two proposed Lightweight Aggregates plant stacks which are each anticipated to be approximately 70m.

-There will be three main gasification buildings, each of which will be identical; and combined with one stack.
-The main gasification building is likely to be approximately 30 metres tall and 38 metres at its tallest point.
-This is approximately 5 to 10m higher than the current building.
+There will be three identical EfW plant, each with one stack.
+The main EfW building is likely to be approximately 35 metres tall and 44 metres at its tallest point.

 There will also be two stacks for the lightweight aggregates facility.